Chicken Run: Critical response

 Roger Ebert of the Chicago Sun-Times gave three and a half stars out of four, writing: "So it truly is a matter of life and death for the chickens to escape from the Tweedy Chicken Farm in Chicken Run, a magical new animated film that looks and sounds like no other.
 Like the otherwise completely different Babe, this is a movie that uses animals as surrogates for our hopes and fears, and as the chickens run through one failed escape attempt after another, the charm of the movie wins us over."

 Chicken Run and its sequel have been noted for their depiction of feminism, revolution, Marxism, veganism and fascism.
 According to Florentine StrzeIczyk, Chicken Run points to the way that masculinity and femininity are mediated in popular film genres.
 It also received attention for its female-led cast.
 Film School Rejects called the movie feminist, noting that "the stereotypical 'woman's work' of these female chickens (such as their sewing and knitting) is crucial in constructing their mechanism for escape and vital towards the revolution itself."

 Box office

 On opening weekend, the film grossed $17,506,162 for a $7,027 average from 2,491 theatres.
 Overall, the film placed second behind Me, Myself & Irene.
 In its second weekend, the film held well as it slipped only 25% to $13,192,897 for a $4,627 average from expanding to 2,851 theatres and finishing in fourth place.
 The film's widest release was 2,953 theatres, after grossing $106,834,564 in the United States and Canada.
-In the United Kingdom, it was the third highest-grossing film of the year with a gross of $43 million.
+In the United Kingdom, it was the third highest-grossing film of the year behind Toy Story 2 and Gladiator with a gross of $43 million.
+At the time, this film was DreamWorks Animation's most successful release, but this was overtaken by Shrek the following year.
 With an additional $75 million from other markets, it grossed $224,834,564 worldwide.
 Produced on an estimated budget of $42–45 million, the film was a huge box office hit.
-To date, it is still the highest grossing stop motion animated movie.
+To date, it is still the highest-grossing stop motion animated movie.